-It can be noted that the three bursts discussed in Section~\ref{sec:frb_srb_200428_results} can also be SRBs associated with reference FRB-2 solely by reason of longer duration.
-In such cases the associated FRB spectra must be very wide, $\delta\nu/\nu=102$ and $\delta\nu/\nu=3.5$ for the MNC and FAST detections, respectively.
-We deem it unnecessary to consider reference FRB-2 for these cases instead of reference FRB-1 for two reasons.
-First, one can expect FRBs from a Galactic magnetar to be similar to FRB 200428 (i.e., not as bright as a cosmological FRB).
-Second, the narrow spectral width of the FAST SRB when associated with reference FRB-1 is more consistent with the majority of FRBs and SRBs discussed.
-There is again no solution for the BSA/LPI burst, so it is not considered an SRB.
+We note that the three bursts discussed in Section~\ref{sec:frb_srb_200428_results} can also be SRBs of reference FRB-2 solely due to their longer duration.
+Then, the spectra of reference FRB-2 must be very wide, $\delta\nu/\nu=3.5$ and $\delta\nu/\nu=2.3$ for the FAST and Yunnan Observatories detections, respectively.
+We deem it unnecessary to consider reference FRB-2 instead of reference FRB-1 in these cases for two reasons.
+First, one should expect FRBs from a Galactic magnetar to be similar to FRB 200428 (i.e., not as bright as a cosmological FRB).
+Second, the spectral widths obtained by using reference FRB-1 are more consistent with the majority of FRBs and SRBs discussed.